Kayumzhan Sharipov

 Kayumjan Sharipov (born 27 June 1991) is a Kyrgyzstani football player for Türk Metal Kırıkkalespor.

 Career

 Club

-In Februar 2019, Sharipov joined Gandzasar Kapan on loan for the remainder of the 2013–14 season.
+In February 2019, Sharipov joined Gandzasar Kapan on loan for the remainder of the 2013–14 season.

 International

 Sharipov made his debut for the senior Kyrgyzstan team in 2011, when he played in 2014 FIFA World Cup qualifiers against Uzbekistan.

 He scored his first goal for the senior team in June 2012, in a friendly against Kazakhstan.
 The same summer he was one of the key players of the U-22 team, playing in all five matches of the 2013 AFC U-22 Asian Cup qualification.
 He scored twice during the campaign, however this did not help his team, with Kyrgyzstan taking the third place in the group and not reaching the finals.

 Sharipov was regarded as one of the best players in Kyrgyzstan's successful 2014 AFC Challenge Cup qualifiers campaign.
 Starting in two matches and used as a substitute in one more, he assisted David Tetteh in scoring a winner in a 1–0 win against Pakistan.